 Today, Harriet’s “In My Mind’s I” column runs weekly in the Texas Jewish Post.
 She has won writing awards from the Press Club of Dallas, American Jewish Press Association, National Federation of Press Women, Illinois Woman’s Press Association and Press Women of Texas, and has been listed in five Who’s Who publications.
 In her community, Harriet currently is a book reviewer, discussion leader, and program presenter for clubs, senior living facilities, and Jewish institutions including the JCC’s Senior Program.

 Amy Jones is a midlife coach, author and international speaker.
-Everyone has a story to tell and a book inside of them.
+Everyone has a story to tell and a book inside them.
 Once we let go of the stories that aren’t true, we feel relieved, empowered, accomplished, unburdened and validated.
 That’s how Jones’ felt once she told her true story of surviving cancer and overcoming emotional trauma and abuse.

-She’s had the highs, the lows, the scars, the bruises, the highlights and the low lights that she can now reflect on in this ever-evolving journey of life that we are on.
+She’s had the highs, the lows, the scars, the bruises, the highlights and the low lights that she can now reflect on this ever-evolving journey of life we are on.
 Amy’s passion has always been helping people and being of service.
 Through her personal trials and triumphs, as well as the experiences of her clients, Amy’s goal is to help people build a life just like she’s done; a life they love waking up to every morning feeling anything is possible.

 Arlen Hollis Kane